kohesive/kovert/README.md

 # Kovert

 The invisible REST (and soon for web) framework.

-Kovert is a simple framework that binds your Kotlin classes into your Vert.x (and soon Undertow) routers.
+Kovert is a simple framework that binds your Kotlin classes into your Vert.x 3 (and soon Undertow) routers.
 It does not try to replace or rebuild these frameworks and only handles the task of providing the "last mile" binding to your controllers.
 From a fairly normal looking Kotlin class, Kovert can infer the route path and parameters.
 This is an experiment to see how far we can get without looking like JAX-RS.
-If you want that, see [Vertx-Nubes](https://github.com/aesteve/vertx-nubes) for Vert-x or [Kikaha](http://kikaha.skullabs.io) for Undertow.
+If you want tons of annotations instead of happy inference, see [Vertx-Nubes](https://github.com/aesteve/vertx-nubes) for Vert-x and [Kikaha](http://kikaha.skullabs.io) for Undertow, or take a peek at [SparkJava](http://sparkjava.com).

-You are expected to startup, configure and deploy a verticle in which you then call Kovert to bind a controller to a route.
+With Kovert, you are expected to startup, configure and deploy a Vert-x verticle in which you then ask Kovert to bind a controller to an existing route.
+For that sentence to make sense, you should be familiar with [Vertx-Web](http://vertx.io/docs/vertx-web/java/) and the basics if [Vertx](http://vertx.io/docs/vertx-core/java/)

-Kovert does provide `KovertVertx` and `KovertVerticle` classes that can bootstrap a base application, but almost all use cases beyond testing will provide and control vertx directly.
-Kovert contains helper classes for starting Vertx, and uses [Kovenant](http://kovenant.komponents.nl) promises including ensuring that the dispatcher for Kovenant is shared with the worker dispatching in Vert.x so that Vert.x context is maintained on dispatch threads, and callbacks come as expected by Vert.x as well.
-Kovert also adds builder classes for Vert.x JSON objects, can add a singleton to [Injekt](https://github.com/kohesive/injekt) for the Jackson JSON mapper that is both compatible with Kotlin, and with Vert.x
+If you just want to get started, Kovert does provide `KovertVertx` and `KovertVerticle` classes that can bootstrap a base application, but almost all use cases beyond testing will provide and control Vert-x directly.

+In addition, Kovert contains helper classes for starting Vert-x, and uses [Kovenant](http://kovenant.komponents.nl) promises -- including ensuring that the dispatcher for Kovenant is unified with the thread dispatching in Vert.x so that Vert.x context is maintained on dispatch threads, and callbacks come as expected by Vert.x as well.
+There are additional Kovert helpers, see below...
-JSON objects.
-And Kovert can add and unify logging between Vert.x and SLF4j including setting up the Injekt logger factory.

 ### Learn by Example